Barry8197/EPA_PublicData/README.md

 Create the `eia860` database with `catalyst` as the owner.
 This database will receive all `eia860` data.
 7. Repeat #6 to create databases called `eia923`.
 8. Set up a `pgpass.conf` file with the password you set:
-    - In Windows Explorer, type %APPDATA%\postgresql into the address bar and press enter.
-This should take you to something like c:\users\username\appdata\local\postgresql, but don't worry if that's not the exact path.
     - Open a command prompt window (Start --> Program Files --> Accessories --> Command Prompt)
     - Make sure you are in your home dirctory (
     - Run the command line